Agile software development: Iterative, incremental, and evolutionary

 Most agile development methods break product development work into small increments that minimize the amount of up-front planning and design.
 Iterations, or sprints, are short time frames (timeboxes) that typically last from one to four weeks.
 Each iteration involves a cross-functional team working in all functions: planning, analysis, design, coding, unit testing, and acceptance testing.
 At the end of the iteration a working product is demonstrated to stakeholders.
 This minimizes overall risk and allows the product to adapt to changes quickly.
 An iteration might not add enough functionality to warrant a market release, but the goal is to have an available release (with minimal bugs) at the end of each iteration.
-Through incremental development, products have room to "fail often and early" throughout each iterative phase instead of drastically on a final release date.
+Through incremental development, projects have room to "fail fast" throughout each iterative phase instead of drastically on a final release date.
 Multiple iterations might be required to release a product or new features.
 Working software is the primary measure of progress.

-A key advantage of agile approaches is speed to market and risk mitigation.
-Smaller increments are typically released to market, reducing the time and cost risks of engineering a product that doesn't meet user requirements.

 Efficient and face-to-face communication

-The 6th principle of the agile manifesto for software development states "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation".
+The 6th principle of the agile manifesto for software development states, "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation".
 The manifesto, written in 2001 when video conferencing was not widely used, states this in relation to the communication of information, not necessarily that a team should be co-located.

 The principle of co-location is that co-workers on the same team should be situated together to better establish the identity as a team and to improve communication.
 This enables face-to-face interaction, ideally in front of a whiteboard, that reduces the cycle time typically taken when questions and answers are mediated through phone, persistent chat, wiki, or email.
 With the widespread adoption of remote working during the COVID-19 pandemic and changes to tooling, more studies have been conducted around co-location and distributed working which show that co-location is increasingly less relevant.

 No matter which development method is followed, every team should include a customer representative (known as product owner in Scrum).
 This representative is agreed by stakeholders to act on their behalf and makes a personal commitment to being available for developers to answer questions throughout the iteration.
 At the end of each iteration, the project stakeholders together with the customer representative review progress and re-evaluate priorities with a view to optimizing the return on investment (ROI) and ensuring alignment with customer needs and company goals.
 The importance of stakeholder satisfaction, detailed by frequent interaction and review at the end of each phase, is why the approach is often denoted as a customer-centered methodology.